 How do we do it?

 We love what we do and it shows.

 We want to get to know you and your family, so when it’s time for your photo shoot, it’s more like hanging out with an old friend.
-We find locations and lighting that works perfectly to fit your style and preference.
+We find Louisville locations and lighting that works perfectly to fit your style and preference.

-We come prepared to handle any situation.
+As family photographers, we come prepared to handle any situation.
 Crying babies?
 Check.
 Temper tantrum two-year-old?
 Check.
 Moody tween?
 Too-cool teenager?
 Check.
 We’ve got you covered so you don’t have to worry about a thing.